dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 ## Export the root certificate from the Enterprise CA

-A root or intermediate CA certificate is needed on each device for authentication with VPN, WiFi, and other resources.
+To authenticate with VPN, WiFi, and other resources, a root or intermediate CA certificate is needed on each device.
 The following steps explain how to get the required certificate from your Enterprise CA.

 1. Sign in to your Enterprise CA with an account that has administrative privileges.
 2. Open a command prompt as an administrator.